questdb/questdb.io/blog/2020-12-10-building-a-garbage-free-network-stack-for-kafka-streams.md

 />

 IODispatcher is a synchronized job.
 It consumes queues on the left and publishes to the queue on the right.
+IODispatcher's main responsibility is to deliver socket handles, that are ready for the IO, to the worker threads.
+Considering that socket handles read or written to by one thread at a time the underlying IO notification system works in ONESHOT mode.
+This means socket handle is removed from the IO notification system for the period of IO activity and re-introduced back when IO activity tapers off.
+Interacting with the IO notification system like that is expensive, which is the reason worker threads have to stay on the socket handle for as long as possible and have hysteresis, which we discuss later in this article.

 Let's take a look at the components in the diagram above with an outline of their purpose:

 **IO Event Queue:** Single publisher, multiple consumer queue.
 It is the recipient of the IO events from as in epoll, kqueue, select.
 The events are